Design Principles Guide by Andi Gugu

 Fundamental elements of design

 Every design, no matter how complex, is built from basic elements.
 Understanding these building blocks is essential for creating effective visual communication.
 Think of them as the atoms of design, individually simple, but capable of infinite combination and expression.
+Mastery of elements is the bedrock of all design fluency.

 Line